 To obtain compensation for your dog bite injuries, there are several elements you and your Oceanside dog bite lawyer must establish.

-If you are seeking compensation from the dog’s owner under California’s strict liability law, then you move prove:
+If you are seeking compensation from the dog’s owner under California’s strict liability law, then you move to prove:

 - The defendant owned the dog at the time of the attack;